Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 2017-11-30 09:01:19.676817+01:00
 ```

-Now I get the date I was expecting, but we store an UTC-aware (or UTC-agnostic) date in the database, which allows us to show a local time for any user regardless of where in the world they are located.
+Now I get the date I was expecting.
+This all allows us to show a local time for any user regardless of where in the world they are located.

 ### Avoid hardcoding the local timezone